jaynetics/js_regex/README.md

 | astral plane ranges            | [&#x1f601;-&#x1f632;] | yes     |
 | matching astral chars with '.' | /./ =~ '&#x1f601;'    | no      |

 [7] The given example would match 24 'A's.
-This is most likely just a bug in Ruby's regex engine, but JsRegex handles this case anyway to avoid SyntaxErrors in JavaScript.
+This is most likely just a bug in Ruby's regex engine, but JsRegex handles this case anyway to prevent SyntaxErrors in JavaScript.

 [8] As of v2.2.2, Ruby itself only supports a small number of astral plane scripts.